SimonLammer/MiniLinux/setup.md

 The full version of cmder comes with ssh, therefore have not felt the need to install it seperately.

 ## Create the virtual machine
-To use as little system resources as possible, I chose to install the [minimal version of Ubuntu](https://help.ubuntu.com/community/Installation/MinimalCD) on the VM.
+To use as little system resources as possible, I chose to use the [minimal version of Ubuntu](https://help.ubuntu.com/community/Installation/MinimalCD) as operating system on the VM.